ASEEMNIHAL1/Whiteboard_using_JAVA/README.md

 ✅ **Eraser Tool** – Easily remove unwanted parts of your drawing
 ✅ **Live Chat** – Communicate with other users via integrated text chat
 ✅ **User List** – View active participants in real-time
+✅ **JDBC Integration** – Stores client names and login timestamps in a MySQL database

 ---
 ## 📝 Technical Details